A video on BBC opens like this

 Here is the link to the BBC Video http://www.bbc.co.uk/news/world-africa-22369750

 From a personal view, as a Ghanaian, African, I think it is embarrassing on our part that the BBC is capable of publishing a documentary entitled “How African fashion has gone Dutch”.
-I can’t tell which is worst, this or the fact that buying hair from brazilian women is a multi billion dollar industry.
+I can’t tell which is worst, this or the fact that buying hair from Brazilian women is a multi-billion dollar industry.
 Okay, this is not that bad YET.

-Most living in Africa will noticed most of these blogs have no clue about fashion in Africa.
+Most living in Africa will notice most of these blogs have no clue about fashion in Africa.
 The reason being is most of these bloggers are NOT based in Africa, and it makes sense why, because there are more internet savvy and computer literate people abroad.
 Although the balance is alternating.